Marathi language: Maratha Empire

-Marathi gained prominence with the rise of the Maratha Empire beginning with the reign of Chhatrapati Shivaji Maharaj.
-In his court, Shivaji Maharaj replaced Persian, the common courtly language in the region, with Marathi.The Marathi language used in administrative documents also became less persianised.
-Whereas in 1630, 80% of the vocabulary was Persian, it dropped to 37% by 1677..His reign stimulated the deployment of Marathi as a tool of systematic description and understanding.
-Shivaji Maharaj commissioned one of his officials to make a comprehensive lexicon to replace Persian and Arabic terms with their Sanskrit equivalents.
-This led to production of ‘Rājavyavahārakośa’, the thesaurus of state usage in 1677.
-Subsequent Maratha rulers extended the empire northwards to Peshawar, eastwards to Odisha, and southwards to Thanjavur in Tamil Nadu.
+Marathi gained prominence with the rise of the Maratha Kingdom beginning with the reign of Shivaji.
+In his court, Shivaji replaced Persian, the common courtly language in the region, with Marathi.
+The Marathi language used in administrative documents also became less Persianised.
+Whereas in 1630, 80% of the vocabulary was Persian, it dropped to 37% by 1677.
+His reign stimulated the deployment of Marathi as a tool of systematic description and understanding.
+Shivaji Maharaj commissioned one of his officials, Balaji Avaji Chitnis, to make a comprehensive lexicon to replace Persian and Arabic terms with their Sanskrit equivalents.
+This led to production of 'Rājavyavahārakośa', the thesaurus of state usage in 1677.

+Subsequent Maratha rulers extended the confederacy.
 These excursions by the Marathas helped to spread Marathi over broader geographical regions.
 This period also saw the use of Marathi in transactions involving land and other business.
 Documents from this period, therefore, give a better picture of the life of common people.
-There are a number of Bakhars (journals or narratives of histoical events)n written in Marathi and Modi script from this period.
+There are a number of Bakhars (journals or narratives of historical events) written in Marathi and Modi script from this period.

 In the 18th century during Peshwa rule, some well-known works such as Yatharthadeepika by Vaman Pandit, Naladamayanti Swayamvara by Raghunath Pandit, Pandava Pratap, Harivijay, Ramvijay by Shridhar Pandit and Mahabharata by Moropant were produced.
 Krishnadayarnava and Sridhar were poets during the Peshwa period.
 New literary forms were successfully experimented with during the period and classical styles were revived, especially the Mahakavya and Prabandha forms.
 The most important hagiographies of Varkari Bhakti saints were written by Mahipati in the 18th century.

 Other well known literary scholars of the 17th century were Mukteshwar and Shridhar.
 Mukteshwar was the grandson of Eknath and is the most distinguished poet in the Ovi meter.
 He is most known for translating the Mahabharata and the Ramayana in Marathi but only a part of the Mahabharata translation is available and the entire Ramayana translation is lost.
 Shridhar Kulkarni came from the Pandharpur area and his works are said to have superseded the Sanskrit epics to a certain extent.
-This period also saw the development of Powada (ballads sung in honor of warriors), and Lavani (romantic songs presented with dance and instruments like tabla).
+This period also saw the development of Powada (ballads sung in honour of warriors), and Lavani (romantic songs presented with dance and instruments like tabla).
 Major poet composers of Powada and Lavani songs of the 17th and the 18th century were Anant Phandi, Ram Joshi and Honaji Bala.